tkblackbelt/Asteroids-Multiplayer-Frontend/README.md

 To update the stack run

 `cloudformation update-stack --stack-name "AsteroidsFrontendStack" --template-body file://./cf_asteroids_frontend.yaml --capabilities CAPABILITY_NAMED_IAM --parameters file://./parameters.json`

+Once the stack is deployed you can browse the cloudformation output in the AWS Console to get the website URL

 To destroy the stack run